Institute for Global Health and Development - Staff Profiles

 - ReBUILD: Research for building pro-poor health systems during the recovery from conflict.

-ReBUILD’s overall purpose is to contribute towards improved access of the poor to effective health care and reduced health costs burdens, through the production and uptake of a coherent body of high quality, policy-relevant new research on health systems financing and human resources in post-conflict countries.
+The ReBUILD Consortium is an international research partnership working for improved access of the poor to effective health care and reduced health costs burdens, through the production and uptake of a coherent body of high quality, policy-relevant new research on health systems financing and human resources for health in post-conflict countries.
+ReBUILD is led in the UK by the Liverpool School of Tropical Medicine and Queen Margaret University, Edinburgh, working with partner research organisations in Cambodia, Sierra Leone, Uganda and Zimbabwe.
+ReBUILD is funded by the UK Department for International Development.

 IGHD Researchers: Barbara McPake, Sophie Witter, Suzanne Fustukian, David Newlands